 - Remove the pudding from the mold by running a knife around the inside and inverting onto the serving plate.

 - Pipe rosettes of orange-flavored Chantilly cream on top.

-- Decorate with berries and mint.
+- Decorate with berries and fresh mint leaves (optional).